 You can read more about Ivan’s case here.

-Salman’s release brings the total number of detainees we have helped to free to 78—more than any other organization in the world.
+Salman’s release brings the total number of detainees we have helped to free to 78—more than any other organisation in the world.

 You can read more about Salman here.